sanyassyed/data-engineering-zoomcamp-project/misc/UsefulCommandsAndInstallationsInstructions.md

 ## Google VM
 * `ssh de-zoomcoamp` -> to ssh in to the VM on GCP
 * `gcloud auth login` -> to authenticate the VM to login into the project optionally try if you get error `gcloud auth application-default login` Then copy pase the code
+* `gcloud config set compute/zone <ZONE>` -> eg: us-central1-c
+* `gcloud config unset compute/zone` -> to unset the zone
+* ` gcloud compute instances list --project blissful-flames-375219` -> to list the instances in a project on GCP
+* `gcloud compute instances start de-zoomcamp --zone us-central1-c --project blissful-flames-375219` ->  to start an instance on GCP
+* ``
 * `gsutil mv gs://dtc_data_lake_blissful-flames-375219/data/green/ gs://dtc_data_lake_blissful-flames-375219/data_parquet` -> to move files in GCS
 * `echo $PATH` -> To view the path varibles
 * `sudo shutdown now` -> to shutdown the GCP VM instance from the terminal